gamedev1991/Salad-Chef/README.md

 Player 1 Controls :
 Movement : WASD
 Vegetable Pick Up : RBCTEF
+Player 1 can throw vegetables in dustbin on standing near dustbin and pressing delete button , so whatever chopped vegetables the player 1 has will get thrown
+Player 1 can server customers after reaching customerserve zone by pressing 1,2,3,4 for customers 1,2,3and 4 respectively

 Player 2 Controls :
 Movement : Arrow Keys
-Vegetable Pick Up : Left Mouse Button Click on Vegetables
+Vegetable Pick Up : Left Mouse Button Click on Vegetables Player 2 can throw vegetables in dustbin on standing near dustbin and clicking on delete , so whatever chopped vegetables the player 1 has will get thrown
+Player 2 can server customers after reaching customer server zone by clicking on the customers.

-Made vegetablles RBCTEF as they would have otherwise conflicted with WASD.
+Note :Made vegetablles RBCTEF as they would have otherwise conflicted with WASD.